react-navigation/react-navigation.github.io/docs/getting-started.md

 # npm install react-navigation
 ```

 Next, install react-native-gesture-handler.
-If you’re using Expo you don’t need to do anything here, it’s included in the SDK.
+If you’re using the [Expo managed workflow](https://docs.expo.io/versions/latest/introduction/managed-vs-bare/) then you don’t need to do anything here, it’s included in the SDK.
 Otherwise:

 ```bash
 yarn add react-native-gesture-handler